Postman

 Means of production / workforce:

 Big company!
 46 litho flatbed, 50 hand litho, 5 flatbed and 10 platen letterpress, 2 collotype and some 200 other (mostly bookbinding etc) machines and some 600 workers in 1921.
-The litho flatbed presses later replaced by offset presses.
+The litho flatbed presses later replaced by a number of modern offset presses.
+Employed some 950 people in 1942.

 Trademark(s): GOM_logo_types

 Early ppc’s (undivided back) show their full name imprinted.
-Then the two illustrated logo types came in use until c.
+Then the G.O.M. logo types (2 versions) came in use until c.
 WW2 years

 Specialised in: